ekazaev/route-composer/README.md

 #### 6. Post Routing Task

-A post-routing task will be called by a router **after it successfully finishes navigating to the target view controller**.
+A post-routing task will be called by the router **after it successfully finishes navigating to the target view controller**.
-You should extend `PostRoutingTask` protocol and implement all necessary actions there.
+You should implement `PostRoutingTask` protocol and create all necessary actions there.

 *Example: You need to log an event in your analytics every time the user lands on a product view controller:*